DrDougPhD/single_lane_bridge/README.md

 ------------------------
 F1 = Add new vehicle
-Numpad + or - = Change speed modifier to positive or negative Numpad 1 to 9 = Change speed of vehicle 1 or 2 or, etc. (After a speed modifier is chosen) Enter = Start / Stop simulation
+Numpad + or - = Change speed modifier to positive or negative Numpad 0 to 9 = Change speed of vehicle 1 or 2 or, etc. (After a speed modifier is chosen) Enter = Start / Stop simulation
-Space = Change simulation mode (One at a time or One direction)